Avon and Somerset Police: Bristol protests

 Two further protests the following week were dispersed by police as they were all in contravention of Coronavirus legislation and the crowd refused to move on.
-The police received support from political leaders across the spectrum and a member of the public donated a gift to the police in recognition of their work.
-Other members of the public condemned the violence used by the police against protestors, and the lies told and repeated by the force Twitter account and the Chief Constable, Andy Marsh, regarding non-existent injuries to police officers.
+The police received support from political leaders across the spectrum, and a member of the public donated a gift to the police in recognition of their work.
+Other members of the public condemned the violence used by the police against protestors, and the alleged lies told and repeated by the force Twitter account and the Chief Constable, Andy Marsh, regarding non-existent injuries to police officers.